indilib/indi-3rdparty/indi-duino/doc/Readme-WeatherRadio.md

 As a first step you need to learn how to shoot images with your camera.
 If you are using a Raspberry Camera, the Raspberry plattform brings `raspistill` as command line tool to shoot images -- see the [Camera Module Documentation](https://www.raspberrypi.org/documentation/hardware/camera/README.md) on the Raspberry pages.

-Weather Radio does not provide scripts for shooting images.
-If you want to automate the image acquisition, simply create a cron job that regularly shoots images.

 The web interface contains a page to display a timelapse and recent images in a image slider:

 ![Weather camera page](weatherradio/img/weathercam_page_480px.jpg)

 There are some helper scripts provided:
+* `camery.py` for shooting images and automatically adapting exposure time, ISO etc so that it can be regularly executed by a cron job.
 * `wr_list_media.py` creates a JSON document that provides the image slider informations to the web page.
 It takes all image files from the media directory (option `-d`) and places them sorted in the image slider.
 * `wr_video_create.py` creates timelapse sequences from the captured images.
 Create a link called `html/media/timelapse_current.mp4` to display the video on the web page.

+Have fun!